Focus groups with key stakeholders, May-June 2025

-Focus Group input from representatives of both of these communities, will build on the findings of our 25 focus groups held with research supervisors across the core RSVP partners in 2024.
+Focus group input from representatives of both of these communities, will build on the findings of our 25 focus groups held with research supervisors based in higher education institutes across the core RSVP partners in 2024.

 We have been seeking the perspectives of Deans and Directors of Doctoral Schools across the UK, with a view to understanding more about their experiences as managers from an institutional perspective, as well as their approaches to dealing with poor supervision practice.
 We have also been discussing potential policy changes relating to UK research supervision culture, and the impacts that would be most beneficial to the sector.

-We have conducted 4 focus groups with 20 participants, capturing input from over 20% of the total body of UK DDSs.
+We have conducted four focus groups with 20 participants, capturing input from over 20% of the total body of UK DDDs.

 Non-HEI based Doctoral Research Supervisors

 RSVP is committed to enhancing doctoral supervision practice and developing appropriate onboarding and continuing professional development (CPD) for all those involved in the doctoral supervision.
-As such, we have sought the opinions of external doctoral supervisors - – professionals in organisations outside higher education who contribute the supervision of doctoral (PhD) researchers - to inform the design of novel CPD resources and to improve our understanding of the contribution that external supervisors make to the doctoral process.
-The focus groups have involved almost 70 participants across the following broad sectors:
+As such, we have sought the opinions of external doctoral supervisors - professionals in organisations outside higher education who contribute to the supervision of doctoral (PhD) researchers - to inform the design of novel CPD resources, and to improve our understanding of the contribution that external supervisors make to the doctoral process.
+The focus groups have involved almost 70 participants across the following broad sectors and have helped us to understand how external supervisors approach their roles, support doctoral candidates, and work with university-based supervisors:

 Science, technology, engineering and mathematics (STEM)